gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Error-while-reindexing-Java-heap-space-Object-too-large,-rejecting-the-pack-gij-self-managed.md

 ## Solutions

 Making any change to a git repository's history can result in loss of data.
 Proceed with care.

 *   Remove objects larger than 2GB from the git repository history.
 See following articles for suggestions:

     *   [Removing large files from Git without losing history](https://support.acquia.com/hc/en-us/articles/360004334093-Removing-large-files-from-Git-without-losing-history)

     *   [GitHub: Removing files from a repository's history](https://help.github.com/en/articles/removing-files-from-a-repositorys-history)

     *   [GitLab: Reducing the repository size using Git](https://docs.gitlab.com/ee/user/project/repository/reducing_the_repo_size_using_git.html)

     *   [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/)

 *   Move large files to [GitLFS](https://git-lfs.github.com) which is supported by the Git Integration for Jira app.

-*   Filter out the repository from the special integrations (GitHub, GitLab, AWS CodeCommit, Microsoft TFS/Azure DevOps/VSTS, etc) using [Custom API Path](/git-integration-for-jira-self-managed/working-with-custom-api-path-gij-self-managed) or [JMESPath Filters](/git-integration-for-jira-self-managed/working-with-jmespath-filters-gij-self-managed).
+*   Filter out the repository from the special integrations (GitHub, GitLab, AWS CodeCommit, Microsoft TFS/Azure DevOps/VSTS, etc) using [Custom API Path](/git-integration-for-jira-data-center/working-with-custom-api-path-gij-self-managed) or [JMESPath Filters](/git-integration-for-jira-data-center/working-with-jmespath-filters-gij-self-managed).

-Contact Us
+**Contact Us**<br>
 If you still have a question - reach out to our [Support Desk](https://bigbrassband.atlassian.net/servicedesk/customer/portals) or email us at [support@bigbrassband.com](mailto:support@bigbrassband.com)